CronCats/crond/README.md

 # crond
 Cron task daemon, enables individuals to participate in the cron service network

+## Archived!

+This repo has been archived, because the croncat CLI will be made in js allowing users a browser based experience in addition to docker.
+This repo is for reference only.

 ## Setup

 * 1. Clone `git clone git@github.com:Cron-Near/crond.git`